Buying a property - the process

 For a brief explanation of each step in the buying process simply click on each sub-heading.

-If you would like further information or advice please contact our office where our experienced staff will be pleased to help you.
+If you require further information or advice please contact our office on 020 7323 2277 where our experienced staff will be pleased to help you.

 Costs to Consider

 There are a number of costs to be taken into account when buying a property and it is advisable to budget your finances.
 Typically this will include: